coolFridge9/coolFridge9.github.io/_posts/2018-8-3-Cloudbridge-Official-Info-Page.md

 #### Ivan Karaman (Russian Hacker)
 *"I blame microsoft"* (said a minimum of 3 times per day)

 He is blatently honest about all his thoughts which is exactly what a good team needs.
 He is a logical thinker and has an impressive knowledge of memes.
-He takes everything very literally and I recommend thinking about what you are going to say for 5 minutes before talking to him so you don't get out smarted.
+He takes everything very literally and I recommend thinking about what you are going to say for 5 minutes before talking to him to prevent yourself from getting out smarted.

 #### Jordan Elley (Temporary Member on Crew Rotations)
 great worker.